Connect with others who understand.

 • Fatigue

-People living with PPMS may need to rely on assistive technologies as their disease progresses.
-These aids include the use of a walking cane, walker, or wheelchair.
-The average amount of time it takes for someone with PPMS to progress to wheelchair use is 12.1 years.
+Some people with PPMS may need to rely on assistive devices as their disease progresses.
+This could mean using a walking cane, walker, or wheelchair.
+On average, it takes 12.1 years for someone with PPMS to begin using a wheelchair.

 Influencing Prognosis: Treatments for PPMS

-In addition to treating the disease itself, a doctor may also prescribe medications to help with the symptoms of PPMS, such as depression, pain, fatigue, bladder control, and sleep.
+Doctors may also prescribe other medications to manage symptoms of PPMS such as depression, pain, fatigue, bladder control, or sleep issues.
 Lifestyle changes, including a healthy diet and regular exercise, may also improve prognosis.
-Finally, other physical, recreational, occupational, and speech therapy approaches may be beneficial for disease outcomes related to PPMS.
+Physical, recreational, occupational, and speech therapy can also improve disease outcomes related to PPMS.

 Life Expectancy With PPMS

-Although there is no cure for PPMS, the condition is not considered to be fatal.
-Most individuals with PPMS pass away from common causes, such as cancer or heart disease.
+Although there’s no cure for PPMS, the condition isn’t considered to be fatal.
+Most people with PPMS die from common causes such as cancer or heart disease.

-Fortunately, the world of medicine is constantly advancing and evolving.
-As researchers learn more about the immune system, the CNS, and PPMS, more treatments for this condition may be developed.
+The good news is that medical research is always advancing and evolving.
+As researchers learn more about the immune system, the CNS, and PPMS, new treatments for this condition are being developed and tested to improve life expectancy and quality of life.

 Talk With Others Who Understand